 The Hertfordshire-based arm of the practice specialise in obtaining planning consent for whole-house refurbishments and extensions in North London and around Hertford.

 DSA’s designs have been published in national newspapers, won awards and been featured on Sky TV and the BBC.

 In 1992, Yasmin Shariff became a director of Dennis Sharp Architects.
 She has won several awards which includes a lottery grant to build a strawbale dance studio; an EU Thermie Research award for innovative sustainable design; and the Malcolm Dean Heritage Award for the restoration of a very early thin wall concrete house by Colin Lucas (Connell, Ward and Lucas).

 She has conducted several highly successful projects including Landmark East, which generated over £4m of free advertising for the Regional Development Agency.
 Her professional module for the University of Westminster has grown from very strong with time and has enabled over a hundred students to gain work experience annually.
 The design of this module offers students, the opportunities they value above all other training experiences.
 Yasmin also started AAXX, a centenary project to research, record and celebrate the talents of women who trained at the Architectural Association.

 Yasmin has contributed to several governmental and professional bodies.
-She was once a member of the UK Government’s Round Table for Sustainable Development and a non-executive director of the East of England Development Agency.
-She was also selected by both the Royal Institute of British Architects and the Architectural Association as a member of their Honorary Secretary as well as of the Architects Registration Board Association.
-She has been the Branch Chair of the RIBA Hertfordshire Association of Architects, as well as the RIBA East of England Regional Chair.
+She was previously a member of the UK Government’s Round Table for Sustainable Development and a non-executive director of the East of England Development Agency.
+She was elected a member of the Architects Registration Board and a trustee and Hon Secretary of both the Royal Institute of British Architects and the Architectural Association.